sahibaharoon/mathgpt-miniproject-s6/README.md

 SymPy (Python) for symbolic computation

 💡 Use Cases
-Ideal for students, teachers, and tutors
+Ideal for students, teachers, and tutors.
-Assists in remote learning and self-study
+Assists in remote learning and self-study.
-Converts handwritten notes into solvable digital form
+Converts handwritten notes into solvable digital form.